contoso48/azcopy-from-filestorage-vm-msi-rbac/README.md

 # azcopy-from-filestorage-vm-msi-rbac
-AZCOPY from Azure File Storage using Azure VM Identity MSI or User-Managed Identity example
+AZCOPY from Azure File Storage using Azure VM Identity MSI or User-Managed Identity example.

 An Azure VM using Managed System Identity (MSI) or User-Managed ID can use AZCOPY to read, write, or sync data from an Azure File Storage account file share using Azure RBAC.
+This is a cloud-only user scenario, currently only supporting OAuth HTTPS style authN/authZ to Azure Files (not SMB drive mapping).
+Thus HTTPS network ports are used, not SMB port 445.

 This example uses Windows OS as the OS.
 Linux VMs in Azure also support Managed Identities